tomlof/pylearn-epac/README.md

 ```

-Therefore you can get results like:
+Then you can get results like:

 ```
 ResultSet(